LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/faas-for-messaging.md

         }</code>.
 To set the message empty just pass <code>[]</code> as text.</li>
   </ul>
 </div>

-### Callback commands

-You have the option to send callback commands back to the invoker.
-You can add multiple commands to the response as the functions itself can return an array or a single object.

-With the controller bot as the invoker, as is the case for messaging events, you have the option to execute the following callback commands:

-* Send a message

 * Transfer Conversation to a different Skill